 Data Encryption is 100% Important for your Business

-In some sectors, it is actually a regulation of government to encrypt the data to protect it so you won’t even have a choice.
+In some sectors, it is actually a regulation of the government to implement data encryption to protect it so you won’t even have a choice.
 And finally, it can also make your life much easier by allowing you to confidently move data to the Cloud for ease of access and sharing by authorized parties with access keys.